spatcham/daily-planner-poc/README.md

-# daily-planner-webapp
+# Daily-planner
 Full-stack application for single-user task management solution

 ## Prerequisites
-This documentation assumes the user:
+This documentation assumes the user uses Windows and has the following programs installed and tied to their PATH:
+- Node.js
+- npm
-- Has node.js/npm installed
+- Maven
-- Has maven installed
+- MongoDB
-- Has Java configured for
+- Java 8

-And all corresponding programs in system path

 ### Known defects
 - Time zones are not synced between UI and Back-end, causing a 5 hour discrepancy
--
+- API day difference calculation can be improved